wilko339/MetaStruct/README.md

 3. Primitive
 4. Diamond
 5. BCC (TPMS Approximation)
-6. Composite Lattice (a mix of any of the above)
+6. Composite Lattice (a mix of the above)

 All of these TPMS lattices have the same input arguments.